-Estimate the number and type of families that will benefit from the proposed activities Unduplicated participants or households: 30.
-Location Description 117 Bien Venida Avenue, Sinajana, Guam 96910 Planned Activities Housing counseling services will be provided at the GHURA main office, online, via phone, or other venue that provides confidentiality and will be convenient for the beneficiary.
-Topics covered by housing counseling include counseling for first-time homebuyers, home-owners seeking to avoid foreclosure, personal financial management, fair housing, and rental topics to include avoidance of eviction.
-6 Project Name CDBG/Homeless Management Information System 2025 Target Area Guam Goals Supported Public Services Needs Addressed Homelessness Funding CDBG: \$37,800.00 Description The Homeless Management Information System (HMIS) addresses homelessness by tracking each client's progress towards permanenthousing.
-It is used to help determine Guam's priority needs, allocation priorities, and the gaps in services and housing for sheltered and unsheltered homeless persons, especially those considered chronically homeless under HUD's definition.
-Hosting of the HMIS program and database with Bitfocus.
-This includes updates of the data fields to coincide with any HUD changes tothe HMIS data requirements, maintenance, and backup of the database.
-Target Date 9/30/2026 Estimate the number and type of families that will benefit from the proposed activities Unduplicated participants: 2018 Unduplicated households: 1022 At least 51% of beneficiaries will fall into the Low-Moderate Income category.
-Location Description 155003 Corsair Avenue, Tiyan Guam
+Planned Activities Housing counseling services will be provided at the GHURA A main office, online, via phone, or other venue that provides confidential convenient for the beneficiary.
+Topics covered by housing include counseling for first-time homebuyers, home-owned avoid foreclosure, personal financial management, fair how rental topics to include avoidance of eviction. counseling ers seeking to 6 Project Name CDBG/Homeless Management Information System 2025 Target Area Guam Goals Supported Public Services Needs Addressed Homelessness Funding CDBG: \$3,185,755.00 Description The Homeless Management Information System (HMIS) are homelessness by tracking each client's progress towards permanenthousing.
+It is used to help determine Guam's program and unsheltered homeless persons, especially those considerable chronically homeless under HUD's definition.
+Hosting of the program and database with Bitfocus.
+This includes updates fields to coincide with any HUD changes to the HMIS data maintenance, and backup of the database. riority needs, for sheltered dered ne HMIS s of the data Target Date 9/30/2026 Estimate the number and type of families that will benefit from the proposed activities Unduplicated participants: 2018 Unduplicated households: 1022 At least 51% of beneficiaries will fall into the Low-Moderat category. te Income Location Description 155003 Corsair Avenue, Tiyan Guam